Change of the THC limit as of 1 July 2018

 As of 1 July 2018, this ban no longer applies in Denmark.

-However, the law may still impose rules on food or cosmetic products that must be complied with before products like hemp shampoo and hemp beer with a low THC content can be sold legally.
+However, the law may still impose rules on food or cosmetic products that must be observed for you to legally sell products like hemp shampoo and hemp beer with a low THC content.

 Products that contain CBD will most likely have to be assessed by the Danish Medicines Agency to determine if they are medicinal products.
-If they are, it is not legal to sell them without permission from the Danish Medicines Agency.
+If they are, they cannot legally be sold in Denmark without permission from the Danish Medicines Agency.

-The rule change does not mean that CBD-containing products become food supplements automatically.
+The rule change does not turn CBD-containing products into food supplements automatically.
 It requires a specific assessment of each individual product to determine if it is a medicinal product.
 You should expect that the vast majority of CBD-containing products are still medicinal products.
 The Ministry of Health is presently conducting a survey among our neighbouring countries to see how they handle CBD products as practices seem to differ between EU countries.

 Assessment of CBD-containing products

 The Danish Medicines Agency cannot say in advance if a given CBD-containing product will be classified as a medicinal product.
 We can only provide information about the products we have specifically examined.

 When we are to determine if a specific CBD-containing product is to be classified as a medicinal product, we look at how it is presented and the function it has.
 The things we examine include the product's active substances, the quantities of active substances and the dosage, the product's physical form, text and images on the pack, and we compare it to already authorised medicinal products, etc. We cannot say in advance if for example an oil that is based on cannabis will be classified as a medicinal product or a food product.
 It would require a specific assessment of the active substances, the effect and the application of the specific product.